-More than 20 years after completing her PhD at Bath, Jane returned to the University as a senior lecturer in the School of Management’s Information Decisions and Operations Division.
+More than 20 years after completing her PhD at Bath, Jane returned to the University and is currently Director of Teaching for MBA Programmes in the School of Management.
 She is also the founder of 1st Impressions, a non-profit organisation that helps women build their confidence in the workplace, and also volunteers as a mentor for our Gold Scholars.
 She shares her story...

 I started on an MPhil in supply chain management and converted to a PhD after six months – I chose the MPhil because it was one of the only ones in the UK at that time (1995).
 I also knew Professor Richard Lamming while studying for my undergraduate degree at Brighton, and he was one of the most respected supply chain professors in the UK.